lantunes/cellpylib/doc/langtons_loop.rst

 dynamic loop structure.
 A branch of Artificial Life research developed from this work, resulting in better insight into self-replicating processes, which has obvious relevance to Biology and living systems.

 Below is an example of Langton's loop.
-This example makes use of the `LangtonsLoop` class, which is an extension of the `CTRBLRule` class, which can be used for constructing any kind of rule based on a von Neumann neighbourhood which considers the Center, Top, Right, Bottom and Left cells explicitly.
+This example makes use of the :py:class:`~cellpylib.langtons_loop.LangtonsLoop` class, which is an extension of the :py:class:`~cellpylib.ctrbl_rule.CTRBLRule` class, which can be used for constructing any kind of rule based on a von Neumann neighbourhood which considers the Center, Top, Right, Bottom and Left cells explicitly.

 .. code-block::